 Talis design team

 As part of your implementation, Talis will assign a designer to work with you to achieve the desired look and feel.
-They will look to build some mockups for you to comment on and if required we can organise a call to discuss in detail.
-Once you’re comfortable with the general direction of the design, the designer will apply the look and feel to a running TARL sandbox tenancy where you can experience the final design as applied to the product.
-At this point you’ll be asked to sign off on the design or suggest any amendments required before sign off.
-After sign off we will transfer the design to your live TARL tenancy.
+The designer will apply the look and feel to a running TARL sandbox tenancy where you can experience the final design as applied to the product.
+At this point, you’ll be asked to sign off on the design or suggest any amendments required before sign off.
+After sign-off we will transfer the design to your live TARL tenancy.

 What can be styled?